spdx/spdx-spec/chapters/3-package-information.md

 **3.9.4** Algorithm:

     verificationcode = 0
-    filelist = templist = “”
+    filelist = templist = ""
     for all files in the package {
-        if file is an “excludes” file, skip it /* exclude SPDX analysis file(s) */
+        if file is an "excludes" file, skip it /* exclude SPDX analysis file(s) */

-            append templist with “SHA1(file)/n”
+            append templist with "SHA1(file)/n"
         }
     sort templist in ascending order by SHA1 value filelist = templist with "/n"s removed. /* ordered sequence of SHA1 values with no separators */